Maggie (film): Plot

-In the present-day Midwestern United States, society struggles to function in the aftermath of a zombie pandemic (Necroambulism) barely under control.
+In the present-day Midwest United States, society struggles to function in the aftermath of a zombie pandemic (Necroambulism) barely under control.
 Maggie Vogel calls her father from a broken city under curfew; her voicemail urges that he not seek her and that she loves him.
 Her arm was bitten.
-Knowing she has only weeks before the "Necroambulist virus" turns her cannibalistic, she left home to protect her family.
-Maggie's father Wade has searched two weeks, despite her warning.
+Knowing she has only weeks before the "Necroambulist virus" turns her cannibalistic, she leaves home to protect her family.
+Maggie's father Wade has searched for two weeks, despite her warning.
 Finding her in a hospital for the infected, he brings Maggie home to care for her until she must eventually be quarantined.
 During their return, a zombie attacks Wade at an abandoned gasoline station and he breaks its neck.

 At home, Maggie's younger half-siblings Bobby and Molly are leaving to stay with their aunt.
 Maggie talks to Bobby, who mostly understands what she is undergoing.
 She withdraws from her family, struggling to cope with her hopeless situation and torn about contacting her friends.
 Falling from a swing, she breaks a finger on her infected arm, from which black fluid oozes.
-Terrified, even though she feels little or no pain, and despairing over her deteriorating body, Maggie cuts off the finger.
+Terrified, even though she feels little to no pain, and despairing over her condition, Maggie cuts off the finger.
 She flees outside and encounters a neighbor, Nathan, and his young daughter, both senseless with infection.
 Wade kills both zombies but feels extreme remorse.
 The responding sheriff and deputy consider Wade blameless, instead blaming Nathan's wife Bonnie, who hid her infected family from the authorities.
 Bonnie visits Wade that night, decrying the dehumanizing treatment of the infected and revealing that Nathan had locked himself in with his sick daughter, becoming infected himself, rather than abandon her to death among strangers in quarantine.

 A sympathetic doctor lies to Maggie and on her medical report about the progress of her infection, but warns Wade that, if he wishes to spare Maggie quarantine, he will have to euthanize her himself, either with an extremely painful drug cocktail, or by "making it quick".
 Wade and Maggie make the most of their remaining days, reminiscing about Maggie's deceased mother.
 Despite Maggie's physical deterioration (she's woken by maggots wriggling in her dying arm) she struggles to maintain normality.
 She attends a bonfire with a high school friend, Allie, and an infected boy, Trent, whom Maggie previously dated, and whom she kisses.
 He tells rumors of horrible conditions at the quarantine facilities, saying he would die before going there.